-Mesenchymal stem cell therapy has already shown a strong therapeutic potential in different clinical fields.
-In particular, mesenchymal stem cells (MSCs) may exert their action differentiating toward a specific cell type or through the releasing of different growth and trophic factors.
+Mesenchymal stem cell therapy has already shown strong therapeutic potential in different clinical fields.
+In particular, mesenchymal stem cells (MSCs) may exert their action by differentiating toward a specific cell type or by releasing further growth and trophic factors.
 Clinical models have shown evidence that mesenchymal stem cells (MSCs) may represent a promising approach to treat ALS; MSC transplantation may delay the disease onset and progression and therefore increase lifespan.

-Furthermore, also the loss of motor neurons may be reduced, resulting in a delay in motor function loss.
+Furthermore, the loss of motor neurons may also be reduced, resulting in a delay in motor function loss.
 The results obtained from preclinical studies have encouraged the administration of mesenchymal stem cells (MSC) in ALS patients.
 (3)

-Transplanted stem cells in this capacity secrete neurotrophic factors, differentiate into non-diseased, non-neuronal cells, such as astrocytes and microglia, or into modulatory neurons that synapse with diseased motor neurons (MN).
+Stem cells adopt a supportive role by providing a nurturing and neuroprotective microenvironment that improves dangerous conditions for diseased motor neurons, thereby slowing neurodegeneration and neuronal death.
+Transplanted stem cells, in this capacity, secrete neurotrophic factors and differentiate into non-diseased, non-neuronal cells, such as astrocytes and microglia, or modulatory neurons that synapse with diseased motor neurons (MN).
 Preclinical studies are encouraging and have demonstrated the potential applicability of stem cells to treat ALS.

-The premise of stem cell therapy for ALS is based on improving the diseased microenvironment.
-Transplanted stem cells secrete neurotrophic factors and differentiate into supportive cells, such as astrocytes and microglia, generating a neuroprotective milieu that can slow degeneration of motor neurons.
+The premise of stem cell therapy for Amyotrophic Lateral Sclerosis (ALS) is based on improving the diseased microenvironment.
+Transplanted stem cells secrete neurotrophic factors and differentiate into supportive cells, such as astrocytes and microglia, generating a neuroprotective milieu that can slow the degeneration of motor neurons.
 (4)

-ALS Stem cell treatment
+ALS stem cell treatment